Klosmi/WP-dev/WPDevNotes.md

 ```

 3. **Why Use Variables?**
 	By using variables like `name`, we make our components more flexible.
-The `Header` component now dynamically displays the value passed through the `name` prop.
+The `Header` component now dynamically displays the value passed through the `name` props.

  On the page, we’ll see the name rendered in the heading.
 This approach allows React components to behave dynamically, adjusting their behavior or appearance based on the data we provide.